tensorush/Awesome-Languages-Programming/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :man_student: Collection of the most awesome learning resources on various modern programming languages in the form of videos, courses and blog posts.
+## :man_student: Collection of the most awesome learning resources on modern programming languages in the form of videos, courses and blog posts.

 ## Table of Contents